References | Don's Family & Direct Ancestors |

 Birth | 16 January 1829 | Elijah Morgret was born on 16 January 1829. |

-Death | 1907 | He died The cause of his death (at the age of 78) in the year of 1907 is not known in 1907 at age ~78 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 1907 | He died The cause of his death (at the age of 78) in the year of 1907 is not known in 1907 at age ~78 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 His death is not known; as neither death or birth location are known, used the conceptual continent |

 Burial | after 1907 | He was buried after 1907 at Buried in an unknown cemeteryG in Mench, Bedford County, Pennsylvania, United States (North America)G. |